Be part of one of the biggest industries in the world

 Graduate employment opportunities:

 On successfully completing this qualification, students will have specific skills, knowledge and experiences to gain employment in the game development industry in a variety of roles.
 To be employed in the game development industry as an artist a job candidate requires high-level proof of their skills.
 The international measure of proof is benchmarked as a Bachelor or postgraduate level qualification.
 Furthermore, a game artist needs to demonstrate they have a published game or a high-quality portfolio of games-related assets to be employed.
-This Bachelor qualification allows sufficient time for game art students to create a significant body of exhibition-worthy work to facilitate the collation of a high quality digital portfolio.
+This Bachelor qualification allows sufficient time for Game Design and Development students to create a significant body of exhibition-worthy work to facilitate the collation of a high quality digital portfolio.